2014 New England Patriots season: Super Bowl XLIX: vs. Seattle Seahawks

 Tom Brady was named Super Bowl MVP (his third, tying Joe Montana for most all time) after completing 37 of 50 passes for 328 yards, with 4 touchdowns and 2 interceptions.
 Brady was 13 of 15 for 124 yards, two touchdowns, no interceptions, and a 140.7 passer rating with a QBR of 97.0 in the 4th quarter.
 Brady tied Montana and Terry Bradshaw for most Super Bowl victories by a quarterback, with four.
 Blount was a non-factor with just 40 yards on just 14 carries.
 Edelman was the top receiver of the game with 9 catches for 109 yards and 1 touchdown with three huge third-down catches.
 Russell Wilson was 12 of 21 for 247 yards, 2 TDs and 1 INT and added 39 yards on 3 carries.
 Rob Gronkowski had 6 catches for 68 yards and 1 touchdown.
 Shane Vereen led all players in receptions, with 11 catches for 64 yards, while Seattle counterpart Marshawn Lynch had 102 yards on 24 carries and 1 touchdown.
 Receiver Danny Amendola had 5 catches for 48 yards and 1 touchdown.
 Chris Matthews broke out with 4 catches for 109 yards and a touchdown.

+As of 2024, this is the Patriots last win over the Seahawks.